vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 3. To create a new report, click **New Network Flow Report**.
 4. A new Network Flow Report is displayed.

    - At the top of the report, a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) is provided.
 This diagram shows different network flows, based on your selected filters and grouping criteria.
 For example, in the image below, the nodes on the left side of the diagram show the sources of network traffic.
 Links, or network flows, flow from the nodes to their traffic destination (in this example, cross-AZ or public).
-The width of each flow corresponds with the volume of traffic, and the color corresponds with the source of the node (e.g., yellow for _public_ in the example below).
+The width of each flow corresponds with the volume of traffic or estimated cost, based on your settings, and the color corresponds with the source of the node (e.g., yellow for _public_ in the example below).
    <div style={{display:"flex", justifyContent:"center"}}>
    <img alt="Sample Network Flow Report with cross-AZ and public traffic" width="100%" src="/img/nfr-start.png" />
    </div>